adaltas/node-csv-docs/src/md/parse/api/sync.md

 ---
 title: Sync API
 navtitle: Sync
-description: The Async iterator API is both scalable and elegant.
-It takes advantage of the native Readable Stream API upon which the parser is build to iterate over the parsed records.
+description: The sync API expose a function which expect as input a full dataset as text and which returns the full result set as an array or an object.
 keywords: ['csv', 'parse', 'api', 'sync', 'memory', 'function']
 sort: 2.3
 ---